entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

 > - The coding of *Yipetalichthys* is ?.
-The coding of *Quasipetalichthys haikouensis*, *Pauropetalichthys magnoculus* should be revised from - to ?.
+The coding of *Quasipetalichthys haikouensis* should be revised from - to ?.

 671. Intermediate (prepelvic) fin spines: (0) absent; (1) present.